gatk-workflows/intel-gatk3-4-germline-snps-indels/README.md

 ```

 In addition to above, this workflow uses the latest optimized GATK 3.8-1 jar \
-with optimizations which can be obtained from [GATK website](https://software.broadinstitute.org/gatk/download/).
+with optimizations which can be obtained from [GATK archive website](https://software.broadinstitute.org/gatk/download/auth?package=GATK-archive&version=3.8-1-0-gf15c1c3ef).

 Lastly, Hybrid workflow also needs a tool called "VerifyBamID" that can be
 downloaded as follows: